Space Harrier 3-D: Plot

-The Space Harrier returns to stop an evil tyrant from corrupting the peaceful Land of the Dragons by finding Euria, the missing heir to the throne.
-The player character can run across the ground or fly using his flight belt.
-There are twelve game stages, and the player fights an evil captain at the end of each stage.
-After completing all 13 stages, the player must then fight each of the captains, one at a time in sequence; after that, the evil king then comes after the player to prevent the player from ending his tyranny over the Land of the Dragons.
+Space Harrier 3-D is a game in which the Space Harrier must find the missing Euria who is heir to the throne which will end the plans of a tyrant who wants to corrupt the Land of the Dragons.
+The player character can run on the ground or fly with the aid of a flight belt.
+The player must defeat an evil captain at the end of each stage, and after completing all 13 stages, the player will need to fight the captains again, one at a time in order; after that, the evil king personally tries to prevent the player from stopping his tyranny.

 Gameplay

 Space Harrier 3-D is a fast-paced three-dimensional action game.
 Like the original, the game involves a superhuman hero who runs and flies towards a forever distant background on a checkerboard-styled ground.
 As the playing field moves forward, enemies come from behind and from the far distance to attack the character, by either firing a projectile or trying to crash into him.
 The player must also dodge large objects in his path, some of which can be destroyed.
 One hit from an enemy or a crash into these large objects will cause the player to lose a life.

 Playing the game requires the SegaScope 3-D Glasses.
 Upon achieving a high score to input a name, a cheat code is available in the game to disable the 3-D effects, which is difficult to achieve without the glasses due to the distortion caused by the 3-D effects.